Ruggedy-Limited/ruggedy-vma/readme.md

 - To stop all the containers running the app, but preserve them and their data: `docker-compose stop`
 - To start the containers again at a later time: `docker-compose start`
 - All the above commands should be run from the directory where the git repository was cloned.
+- Please ensure that no native web server, MySQL server or any other process is binding to ports 80, 443 or 3306, or the Docker build will fail.

  #### Native and Docker

- If all of the above commands succeed, then the application should be installed, working and accessible via the URL/hostname you configured on your web server (Apache/Nginx).
+ If all of the above commands succeed, then the application should be installed, working and accessible via the URL/hostname you configured on your web server (Apache/Nginx), or if there are no configured local hostnames, just http://localhost/ or http://127.0.0.1/ should work too.
 A default admin user is installed with the following credentials:
  Username: **admin@localhost**
  Password: **password**